mahmoud-mahdy/CLI_for_coffe_shop/MovieLens_data_pipeline/README.md

 ## Project architecture
 The end-to-end batch pipeline as shown in the diagram below:
-* Download the data from URL and trasform it from csv to parquet.
+* Download the data from URL and transform it from csv to parquet.
 * Load the data into GCS (data lake)
 * Load the data from GCS into BigQuery (DWH)
 * Transform the data using DBT(Data Build Tool) in the BigQuery